thaining7/Crystal-Collector-Game/README.md

 https://thaining7.github.io/Crystal-Collector-Game/

-# Motivation
+## Description

-#### This application was designed to be a fun demonstration of JavaScript fundamentals
+This application was designed to be a fun demonstration of JavaScript fundamentals

-# Tech Used:
+## Tech Used:

 * HTML
 * CSS
 * JavaScript
 * jQuery

-# Features
+## Features

 * jQuery click events
 * JavaScript random number generator function

-# Code Example
+## Code Example

-#### Random number generator function that allows a random number to be generated between two specified integers:
+Random number generator function that allows a random number to be generated between two specified integers:

 ```
 function generateRandomBtwn(minNum, maxNum) {